Alain-RAMBELOSON/TP_POE_Backend/README.md

 # Description

-Database server built with Express with a connector which links to a MongoDB Cloud database.
+Backend server built with ExpressJS connected to a MongoDB Cloud database.
 This server is designed to work with the frontend application [TP_POE_Frontend](https://github.com/Alain-RAMBELOSON/TP_POE_Frontend).

 # Context